FakeItEasy/FakeItEasy/docs/assertion.md

-If your test or production code must mutate call arguments between the time of the call and the assertion time, you must look for some other way to very the call.
+If your test or production code must mutate call arguments between the time of the call and the assertion time, you must look for some other way to verify the call.
 Perhaps using `IsSameAs` will suffice, if the correct behavior of the System Under Test can otherwise be inferred.
 Or consider using [Invokes](invoking-custom-code.md) to create a snapshot of the object and interrogate it later: